 5.2 Functional Requirements

-The main functional requirements for this project revolve around the user interface and what is visible to the user on the website.
-The main features will be logging, editing, and deleting daily workouts, goals, and basic user information.
+The functional requirements for this project revolve around the user interface and what is visible to the user on the website.
+The features are logging, editing, and deleting daily workouts, goals, and basic user information.
 A daily workout is any workout that the user has completed that they can then log for that specific day.
 A goal is anything that the user hopes to achieve or accomplish.
 The basic user information will consist of fields such as age, gender, height, weight, years of experience with the sport, etc.

 5.2.1 User Daily Workout Log

-The user daily workout log is a place where each user can input their workout(s) for the day.
-A daily workout is any workout that the user has completed that they can then log for that specific day.
-A user will be able to log past workouts for a specific day if they forgot.
-Each workout logged will be saved to their profile and can be seen later in the User Daily Workout List.
+The user daily workout log is a place where each user can input data for workout(s) for the day.
+A daily workout is any workout that the user has completed that can then be logged for that specific day.
+A user will be able to log past workouts for a specific day.
+Each workout logged will be saved to the user’s profile and can be seen later in the User Daily Workout List.

 5.2.1.1 The system shall have a text box for the user to enter their most recent completed workout.